 What is Our Budget?

 Well, we actually have a weekly grocery budget of $85 for 8 of us, plus another $50 a week in staple and freezer stock-ups.
-We also set aside $30 per month for our meat purchases that we make every 6 months at around $150 each time.
+We also spend around $160 per month on monthly meat deliveries from a local farm for 100% grass fed beef and heritage bred pork, while supporting a small family farm.
+We also get organic flash frozen chicken every few months, coming out to be around $30 a month in chicken!
 On a weekly basis, most all of the $85 goes to fresh produce, with the rest of it going towards almond milk, fresh ground almond and peanut butter, eggs, our favorite cereal, Ezekiel sprouted bread and a little bit of cheese/sour cream.
 The $50 goes towards our staples for the shelves and for the freezer.
-Most weeks, we don’t use the $50, but generally make our bulk purchases every 6 weeks or so, and it is a big bill of a few hundred. 🙂 Sometimes the $50 gets spent when we find frozen produce, or some other favorite on markdown in bulk.
+Most weeks, we don’t use the $50, but generally make our bulk purchases every 6 weeks or so, and it is a big bill of a few hundred when that happens. 🙂 Sometimes the $50 gets spent when we find frozen produce, or some other favorite on markdown in bulk.

 That’s our budget in a nutshell.
 But I summarize all of that to say that we spend most of our money on produce.
 But we are feeding 8 people.
 So that really isn’t a lot for produce.